 Related to the Zalviso device, we have conducted multiple Design Validation, Software Verification and Validation, Reprocessing and Human Factors studies, and have manufactured for and completed Phase 3 clinical trials using the intended commercial device.
 As mentioned above, the CRL from the FDA contains a request for additional information on the Zalviso System to ensure proper use of the device.
-The request includes provision of data demonstrating a reduction in the incidence of optical system errors which require premature drug cartridge change requirement.
+The request includes provision of data demonstrating a reduction in the incidence of optical system errors which require premature changing of the drug cartridge.
 We have made modifications to the design of the Zalviso device subsequent to the original submission of the Zalviso NDA, which we plan to include as a part of our resubmitted NDA.
 We do not believe these design modifications would require additional Phase 3 clinical trials.
 If we are required to further modify the Zalviso device, we may incur higher costs and experience delays in the approval and ultimate commercialization of Zalviso.
-Furthermore, if the identified changes to the device are substantial, we may need to conduct further clinical trials in order to have the commercial device approved by the FDA.
+Furthermore, if the identified changes to the device are substantial, the FDA may require us to perform further clinical trials or studies in order to approve the device for commercial use.